sijielin/sijielin.github.io/_pages/about.md

   <div class="profile-text-block">
     <h1>Sijie Lin</h1>
     <p>Welcome!
 I'm Sijie Lin (林思捷), a Ph.D.
 Candidate in Economics at Rotman School of Management, University of Toronto.
-My research focuses on the impact of generative AI on creative industries.</p>
+My research focuses on the economic impact of generative AI on creative industries.</p>

     <p><strong>I am on the 2025 - 2026 Job Market.</strong></p>